 These grants may provide funds for reasonable costs of the research activity, as well as for salaries, equipment, supplies, travel and other related expenses.

-The current program announcement for unsolicited research project grant (R01) applications is PA-16-160.
+The current program announcement for unsolicited research project grant (R01) applications are PA-18-484 (clinical trial not allowed) and PA-18-345 (clinical trial required).

 For additional information on research project grants, e-mail GrantsInfo@nih.gov or call 301-435-0714.